cdelorme/system-setup/linux/debian/software/transmission.md

 	-A INPUT -s 127.0.0.1 -p tcp -m tcp --dport 9091 -j ACCEPT

 _You could also use a local address and subnet mask to allow anyone on the same private network to access (eg. `192.168.0.0/24`)._

+## optimizations

+You may encounter messages in your logs suggesting an increase to receive and send buffer sizes.
+Those messages relate to handling connection metadata and these changes can help alleviate the errors while boosting performance:

+	echo 'net.core.rmem_max = 16777216' >> /etc/sysctl.conf
+	echo 'net.core.wmem_max = 4194304' >> /etc/sysctl.conf

+_For these changes to take effect the `transmission-daemon` must be restarted._